pnnl/neuromancer/readme.rst

 with some lightweight unit tests via pytest (see test/ folder for some examples of easy to compose unit tests using pytest).
 In addition to unit tests a script utilizing introduced new classes or modules should be placed in the examples folder.
+If your example involves training please use the argparse module to give a command line argument "-epochs" which is an integer.
+The default should be the number of epochs required to obtain good results.
+Our testing suite runs all the example code in the examples folder with "-epochs 1" to validate no ones examples break from continued development.
 To contribute a new feature please submit a pull request.

 Reporting issues or bugs